Leonardo-Boss/suckless-site/suckless.org/conference.md

 <http://www.hofbraeuhaus.de/en/index_en.html>

-* Table booking not yet confirmed.
+* A table for 10 persons in the Br&auml;ust&uuml;berl (upper level) has been confirmed.

 Recommended accommodation
 =========================